Uhani007/Dockerized-ProcessTracker/README.md

 # Dockerized-ProcessTracker  🐳

 **Dockerized-ProcessTracker** is a Python-based tool for monitoring running system processes.
-It uses the `psutil` library to gather detailed process information and logs it into a file.
+It uses the `psutil` library to gather detailed process information.
 With Docker support, it can run consistently across different environments.

 ---